utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring20.md

 ### Week starting April 27

 - Chris Porter of the TABC will be available for some follow-up questions during a joint-class Zoom meeting starting at noon on April 27th.
+By this time, you should've listened to his previous interview and reviewed the data so you are ready to ask questions.
 - Take stock of your work and come up with an angle for a story.
 Write an outline and/or rough draft.
 Start with your data facts, then fill in with quotes and supporting material.
 - Consider what chart will best illustrate your story.
 Prepare the data and make a rough draft of the chart.
 - Set a meeting with your editor and go over both your story and chart.
 This should be done by the end of day on May 4th, when you provide a summary in an assignment due that day.